yjg30737/pyqt-foldable-toolbar/README.md

 # pyqt-foldable-toolbar
 PyQt foldable/hidable toolbar.
 You can add widget with `addWidget(widget)`.
 You can see how to use it in the example below.

-There is fold/unfold animation to look it better.
+There is fold/unfold animation to make it look better.

 ## Requirements
 * PyQt5 >= 5.8